Phase 1 Environmental Assessment

 Also Read: Guide for Completing the Phase 1 Environmental Site Assessment for your business

 It is important to realize that environmental site assessments aren’t legal barriers.
-Instead of trying to find loopholes to overcome the requirement of Phase I, it is always better to spend the money on Phase I than spend the money on cleaning up contaminations.
-The costs associated with environmental remediation are significantly more than Phase I. Not to mention the risks it poses to the environment and people’s lives.
+Instead of trying to find loopholes to overcome the requirement of Phase I, it is always better to spend the money on a Phase I than spend the money on cleaning up contaminations.
+The costs associated with environmental remediation are significantly more than Phase I. It can also pose significant risks to the environment and people’s lives.
 These reports are a vital piece of information needed to make an informed decision regarding the subject property.
 If you fail to conduct a Phase I ESA, you can be held responsible for contamination that occurred even before you purchased the property.

 To request a Free Consultation click here

-Phase I ESA’s do not predict the future of the property.
+Phase I Environmental Site Assessments do not predict the future of the property.
 It is environmental due diligence to examine the viability of the property at the time of the investigation.
-This is why they have an expiration date.
-Even if the phase i environmental site assessment found no REC’s a year ago at the property, there’s no guarantee that the subject site still has no contaminants presently.
-Any work that was done after the investigation is subject to examination.
-Along with that, the CSA standards needed to conduct a Phase I change after a certain period of time.
+Therefore, they have an expiration date.
+Even if the Phase I ESA found no Recognized Environmental Conditions (REC’s) a year ago at the property, there’s no guarantee that the subject site still has no contaminants presently.
+Any work that was done after the investigation for the subject property and it’s immediate surroundings can be subject to examination.
+Along with that, the CSA standards needed to conduct a Phase I can change after a certain period of time.
 The same standards that were used to conduct the first Phase I may be different from the ones that are required in the present day.
 Therefore, if you try to use an old Phase I, it will be obsolete for future use.

 Also Read: A Phase 1 Environmental Site Assessment Cost Estimator

-In conclusion, it is always cheaper to update Phase I than deal with the consequences of skipping it.
-You might even need the update in the case that contamination did occur after new activities were conducted.
-In America, a Phase 1 ESA is actually valid for six months to a year to state simply.
-Therefore, missing the twelve-month mark in Canada is usually taken seriously by lenders, and an update is required more often than not.
+In conclusion, it is always cheaper to update a Phase I than deal with the consequences of skipping it.
+An update may be required if contamination did occur after new activities were conducted.
+In America, as a simple rule, a Phase 1 ESA is actually valid for six months to a year.
+Similarly, missing the twelve-month mark in Canada is usually taken seriously by lenders, and an update is required more often than not.

 Pinaaz Rahman